open-cluster-management-io/policy-collection/community/README.md

 For a more specific example of this method of deploying a policy consumer from the operator hub, see [policy-falco](./SI-System-and-Information-Integrity/policy-falco.yaml).

 ### Other custom policy consumers
 Occasionally, policies in this folder may be consumed by controllers that do not fall into either of the two categories above.
-To get the most out of these policies, consult the "prerequisites" section in the catalog below.
+To get the most out of these policies, consult the "prerequisites" section in the catalog above.